wearetheroyals/headless-wp-starter/README.md

 ---

-🔬 A Labs project from your friends at [Postlight](https://postlight.com).
+🔬 A project from at [The Royals](https://theroyals.com.au).
+Originally forked from the team at [Postlight](https://postlight.com).
 Happy coding!